timfox456/R-course/davies_outline.md

  * An Example of a Linear Relationship
  * General Concepts
    - Definition of the Model
-   - Estimated the Intercept and Slope Paramters
+   - Estimated the Intercept and Slope Parameters
    - Fitting Linear Models with `lm`
    - Illustrating residuals
  * Statistical Inference
    - Summarizing the Filled Models
-   - Regression Coefficient Signiciance Tests
+   - Regression Coefficient Significance Tests
    - Coefficient of Determination
    - Other Summary Output
  * Understanding Categorical Predictors